 With your foot or walking cane, push the locking lever that aligns the rail.
-After release, the lightweight rail folds up easily with the assistance of a gas spring.
+After release, the lightweight rail folds up and out of the way easily with the assistance of a gas spring.

-If you would like more information on the new folding rail or would like a free stairlift assessment, please call us at (847) 215-9490.
-One of our friendly team members will be glad to help you!
+If you would like more information on the new folding rail or would like a free stairlift consultation, please contact us.
+One of our accessibility experts will be glad to assist you!